ColasNahaboo/tewiba/doc/tewiba-doc.md

 - Tests are given as arguments, and executed in order, they can be either:
   - an executable file.
   - a directory, all non-empty executable files in it will be run as tests.
 Files with names beginning with a . # _ or ending with "~" are ignored.
-No recursion is done, subdirs will not be explicitely scanned, except the ones ending in .subtests that will be also run.
+No recursion is done, subdirs will not be explicitly scanned, except the ones ending in .subtests that will be also run.
     If a file `__INIT__` is found in the directory, it will be sourced into the shell (read) so that its definitions will be available for all the tests in it.
 In the same way, if an `__END__` file is found, it will be sourced after the tests.
 - Nothing is printed if all tests OK.
 On failure, the stderr is printed.
 - Tests exit code must be the number of failed tests (0 means OK).